Monday, October 29, 2007

 Modesto's, Orchard Parade Hotel

-I have mixed feelings about this place and after eating here, I'm too sure whether it's a place which I liked or not.
-I'm probably going to have to come back again since the selection on the menu is rather large and I must admit that there are some items which I find compelling.
-The hindsight left me with the impression that the food here wasn't all that great in terms of quality.
+I have mixed feelings about Modesto's.
+After eating here, I'm not sure if it's a place which I liked or not.
+Probably have to come back again since the selection on the menu was large and there were some items which I found compelling.
+Hindsight impressed on me that the food wasn't all that great.
 I was thinking that certain things could have been done better.
 The service however was friendly and great despite the bustling crowd and agonizing waiting time.
-Over the course of an hour of wait for the food, the waiting staff had, without prompt walked over to reassure that the food is in order and that they're doing their best for a busy Friday evening.
+Over the course of an hour of wait for the food, the waiting staff had without prompt walked over to reassure that the food is in order and that they're doing their best for a busy Friday evening.

-For a start the bread served is rather bad.
-It tasted very much like a dry herb foccacia which definitely didn't feel fresh.
-To emphasize, I needed generous dips of the olive oil and vinegar in spite being hungry and having to go through a rather long wait for the food to arrive.
+Bread served was pretty bad.
+Tasted like a dry herb focaccia which didn't taste fresh.
+Needed generous dips of olive oil and vinegar despite being hungry and having to go through a long wait for the food to arrive.

 Thursday, October 18, 2007